terrylica/claude-code-skills-github-issues/docs/research/GITHUB_CLI_EXTENSIONS.md

 - ✅ Easy installation/updates
 - ✅ Superior to custom scripts

-**Final Recommendation:**
+**Final Recommendation for AI Agents:**

-Use community-maintained extensions (gh-dash, gh-grep, gh-models) + native gh commands instead of custom scripts.
-Focus energy on using and configuring these tools rather than maintaining custom code.
+Use community-maintained extensions (gh-grep for regex file search, gh-models for AI assistance) + native gh commands instead of custom scripts.
+These extensions complement native gh CLI with capabilities AI agents need for automated operations.

 ---